Hjorthmedh/RGCmorphology/ms/intro.md

 other with a smaller, ON-OFF morphology [@Dhande2013-vp].
-In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether dividing Hoxd10 into two classes affects our results.**
+In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether dividing Hoxd10 into two classes affects our results.

 Three example RGCs of each genetic type are shown in Figure 1.
 The axons (not shown in Figure 1) and dendrites (black lines) were manually traced, and the locations of the somas were marked.
 Each RGC collects information about a small region in the visual field; the shape and distribution of the dendritic tree differs depending on the function the RGC performs.
-It is an open problem to identify the RGC type based on morphological characteristics.
+It is an open problem to identify the neuronal type based on morphological characteristics.
 Here we are interested in using objective methods to assess morphological patterns distinct to each type.